serbangilvitu/wikijs-demo/README.md

 For each chart the `original-values.yaml` file will contain the default values, which will make it easier to compare with `values.yaml` and get the diff.

 ### Postgres
+More information regarding the paramters can be found [here](https://artifacthub.io/packages/helm/bitnami/postgresql)

 #### Deployment
 Create a Postgres DB using a Helm chart.
 Specifying an exact chart version will help with future upgrades and ensure the same version is rolled out across clusters.